TownyAdvanced/TownyCultures/README.md

 FEATURES
 - Each town has a 'culture' e.g. "Celtic", "Roman", "Anglo-Saxon", "Azurian" etc.
 - Each town culture is displayed on the Town screen.
-- Town residents can communicate with all other town residents of the same culture (regardless of nation) , using the Culture Channel: `/cc <message>`.
+- Town residents can communicate with all other town residents of the same culture (regardless of nation),
+  <br>using the Culture Channel: `/cc <message>`.
 - Town culture is fluid and dynamic.
   There is no central administrator for each culture.
-  A new culture can be created by a mayor, using: `/c set <culture>`.
+  <br>A new culture can be created by a mayor, using: `/c set <culture>`.
-  The same command can be used to join an existing culture.
+  <br>The same command can be used to join an existing culture.
 - Nations do not create or specify culture in this way.
-  Instead their culture is the sum of whichever cultures their component towns identify with, and/or whichever culture(s) they might claim to be affiliated with.
+  <br>Instead their culture is the sum of whichever cultures their component towns identify with,
+  <br>and/or whichever culture(s) they might claim to be affiliated with.
-- Culture is important in wartime, because although a town might be captured by an enemy nation, the residents can continue communicating with their friends in the same culture, using the Culture Channel: `/cc <message>`.
+- Culture is important in war-time, because although a town might be captured by an enemy nation,
+  <br>the residents can continue communicating with their friends in the same culture,
+  <br>using the Culture Channel: `/cc <message>`.

 COMMANDS